backupbrew/switchbrew/Applet Manager services.md

 This struct is "nn::am::ApplicationAttribute".
 This struct is 0x20-bytes.

-The function called internally by CreateApplication\* only uses the first 0xC-bytes from ApplicationAttribute.
+Internally AM only uses the first 0xC-bytes from ApplicationAttribute, regardless of the cmd.

 # Notes